iamadeadpixel/VU-PixelsMod_Light/README.md

 ## iamadeadpixel
 - Make things go more fun and kinky

-# Welcome to Version 1.0.6
+# Welcome to Version 1.0.7

+# Update: 13-02-2024
+- Added King of the hill and Heli Superiority to reconmod

+# Update: 16-01-2024 - 1.0.6
 - Engineer is now more kinky

-# Update: 16-01-2024 - 1.0.6
 - Medic is now a kinky..

 # Update: 15-01-2024 - 1.0.4